dtim-upc/spark/README.md

 ### Attribute profiling

 To start a profiling we can use the method `attributeProfile()`from a DataFrame object.
-By default, once a profile is computed it is saved in the dataset directory.
+By default, once a profile is computed, it will be saved in the dataset directory.
 This allows to reuse the profile for future discoveries without having to compute it again.

 ```
 val dataset = spark.read.csv(...)
-dataset.attributeProfile() dataset.getAttributeProfile() # returns a dataframe with the profile information
+# returns a dataframe with the profile information
+dataset.attributeProfile() dataset.getAttributeProfile()
 ```

 ### Join Discovery

 Our Join Discovery is focused on the quality result of a join statement.
 Thus, we defined a totally-ordered set of quality classes:

-* High: attributes pair with a containment similarity of 0.75 and a maximum cardinality proportion of 4.
+* **High**: attributes pair with a containment similarity of 0.75 and a maximum cardinality proportion of 4.
-* Good: attributes pair with a containment similarity of 0.5 and a maximum cardinality proportion of 8.
+* **Good**: attributes pair with a containment similarity of 0.5 and a maximum cardinality proportion of 8.
-* Moderate: attributes pair with a containment similarity of 0.25 and a maximum cardinality proportion of 12.
+* **Moderate**: attributes pair with a containment similarity of 0.25 and a maximum cardinality proportion of 12.
-* Poor: attributes pair with a containment similarity of 0.1
+* **Poor**: attributes pair with a containment similarity of 0.1
-* None: otherwise
+* **None**: otherwise

-You can start a discovery by using the function `discovery()` from NextiaJD.
+You can start a discovery by using the function `discovery()` from `org.apache.spark.sql.NextiaJD`.
 As an example the following code will start a discovery to find any attribute from our dataset that can be used for a join with some dataset from the repository.

 ```
+import org.apache.spark.sql.NextiaJD.discovery
 val dataset = spark.read.csv(...)
 val repository = # list of datasets